dematerializer/unicode-emoji-data/README.md

 - `codepoint` (optional)

-  standardized unicode code point in hexadecimal notation, e.g. `261D`; does not apply to flag and ZWJ emoji
+  standardized single unicode code point in hexadecimal notation, e.g. `261D`; does not apply to flag or ZWJ emoji

 - `shiftJis` (optional)